yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > <comment-title>Output control</comment-title>
 >
 > Control your output files with the example files of the [VarVAMP-qPCR-output github page for Polio 1 virus](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_qpcr/polio1).
-There you can check, if you have created the same primers.
+There you can check, if you created the same primers.
 You can find the primer locations in the bed file "primers.bed".
 {: .comment}

-In addition to be certain, that these primers are coding only for Polio 1 viral genomes instead of human or other viral genome sequences, it is possible to use a BLAST database as reference for possible off-targets.
+In addition to be certain, that these primers are coding only for Polio 1 viral genomes instead of human or other viral genome sequences, it is possible to use a BLAST database as reference for detection of off-target binding sites.
 We'll get to this feature in the next section.

 But first of all, we have some questions for you prepared: